Bernard Voorhoof

-Bernard Voorhoof (10 May 1910 – 18 February 1974) was a Belgian footballer, for 34 years the Belgium national team top scorer with 30 goals in 61 matches.
-He was joined by Paul Van Himst in 1972 who needed 81 matches to score the same number of goals.

-Both are now surpassed by Romelu Lukaku and Eden Hazard.
+Bernard Voorhoof (10 May 1910 – 18 February 1974) was a Belgian footballer, who held the title of the Belgium national team's top scorer for 34 years, netting 30 goals in 61 matches.
+In 1972, he was joined by Paul Van Himst, who took 81 matches to reach the same goal tally.
+However, both have since been surpassed by Romelu Lukaku and Eden Hazard.

 Career

-He started his career at Lierse SK and stayed there for 21 years.
-With Lierse, he scored 350 goals in 529 matches and won 2 Belgian First Division Titles and a third unofficial title in the shortened 1940−41 season.
-He also played one season with R.R.F.C.
-Montegnée before retiring in 1949, age 39.
+Voorhoof commenced his career at Lierse, remaining with the club for an impressive 21 years.
+During his tenure, he remarkably scored 350 goals across 529 matches and secured two Belgian First Division titles.
+Additionally, in the shortened 1940−41 season, he contributed to a third unofficial title.
+Before retiring at the age of 39 in 1949, he also spent a season with RRFC Montegnée.

-He was part of Belgium's team at the 1928 Summer Olympics, but he did not play in any matches.
-Voorhoof played in the 1930, 1934 and 1938 World Cups, being one of six known people (5 players and 1 match official) to have appeared in all three of the pre-war World Cups.
-At the World Cup held in Italy, Voorhoof scored twice in Belgium's 2−5 defeat to Germany on 27 May 1934.
+He was part of Belgium's team at the 1928 Summer Olympics, but did not play in any matches.
+Voorhoof played in the 1930, 1934 and 1938 World Cups, being one of six known people (five players and one match official) to have appeared in all three of the pre-war World Cups.
+At the 1934 World Cup held in Italy, Voorhoof scored twice in Belgium's 5−2 defeat to Germany.
 These were the first Belgian goals in a FIFA World Cup, as the Belgium national team failed to find the net in 1930.